+A. R. Class

+Carpenter-# II

+(56) 1998

-NAME AGE CLASS/ CURRENT TERM EXPIRES(1) POSITIONS WITH THE COMPANY; PRINCIPAL OCCUPATIONS DURING PAST FIVE YEARS; OTHER DIRECTORSHIPS YEAR FIRST BECAME DIRECTOR OF THE COMPANY SHARES OF COMPANY COMMON STOCK OWNED BENEFICIALLY AS OF MARCH 1, 1998 (% OF CLASS)(2) A. R. Carpenter[].
-(56) Class II 1998 Director of the Company; President and Chief Executive Officer (since January 1992) of CSX Transportation, Inc., with which he has held a variety of positions since 1962, including Executive Vice President-Sales and Marketing (from 1989 to 1992); Director of NationsBank Corp. since January 1998, Florida Rock Industries, Inc., Stein Mart, Inc., a Jacksonville based discount retailer, and American Heritage Life Insurance Company, Director of Barnett Banks, Inc., a Jacksonville based bank holding company, and its affiliate, Barnett Bank of Jacksonville, N.A., prior to its acquisition by NationsBank Corp.
-1993 12,928(5) J. Dix Druce, Jr.H (50) Class II 1998 Director of the Company; President and Chairman of the Board of Life Service Corp., Inc., a life insurance management company, since 1988; President and Director of American Merchants Life Insurance Company and its parent, AML Acquisition Company, since October 1992; President and Director (Chairman from May 1989 to July 1991) of National Farmers Union Life Insurance Company from 1987 to 1991; President and Director of Loyalty Life Insurance Company and NFU Acquisition Company from 1987 to 1991; Director of American National Bank of Florida.
-1993 30,919(5)
+Director of the Company; President and Chief Executive Officer (since January 1992) of CSX Transportation, Inc., with which he has held a variety of positions since 1962, including Executive Vice President-Sales and Marketing (from 1989 to 1992); Director of NationsBank Corp. since January 1998, Florida Rock Industries, Inc., Stein Mart, Inc., a Jacksonville based discount retailer, and American Heritage Life Insurance Company, Director of Barnett Banks, Inc., a Jacksonville based bank holding company, and its affiliate, Barnett Bank of Jacksonville, N.A., prior to its acquisition by NationsBank Corp.

+J. Dix Druce, Class Jr.! ΙI (50) 1998 Director of the Company; President and Chairman of the Board of Life Service Corp., Inc., a life insurance management company, since 1988; President and Director of American Merchants Life Insurance Company and its parent, AML Acquisition Company, since October 1992; President and Director (Chairman from May 1989 to July 1991) of National Farmers Union Life Insurance Company from 1987 to 1991; President and Director of Loyalty Life Insurance Company and NFU Acquisition Company from 1987 to 1991; Director of American National Bank of Florida.

-NAME AGE CLASS/ CURRENT TERM EXPIRES(1) POSITIONS WITH THE COMPANY; PRINCIPAL OCCUPATIONS DURING PAST FIVE YEARS; OTHER DIRECTORSHIPS YEAR FIRST BECAME DIRECTOR OF THE COMPANY SHARES OF COMPANY COMMON STOCK OWNED BENEFICIALLY AS OF MARCH 1, 1998 (% OF CLASS)(2) Edward L. Baker[].
-(63) Class III 1999 Director of the Company; Chairman of the Board of Florida Rock Industries, Inc., a publicly held construction materials company listed on the New York Stock Exchange, and its affiliate, FRP Properties, Inc., since May 1989 and President from 1967 to May 1989; Director of American Heritage Life Insurance Company, based in Jacksonville, Florida, and Flowers Industries, a producer of baked goods located in Thomasville, Georgia.
-1993 14,672(5) J. Alexander Branch III (56) Class III 1999 Founder, Chairman and Chief Executive Officer for more than five years of Branch Properties, L.P. and predecessors, prior to the transfer by it of substantially all its assets to a partnership controlled by the Company.
-1997 257,389(6) Albert Ernest, Jr.[].
-(67) Class III 1999 Director of the Company; President of Albert Ernest Enterprises, a consulting and investment firm; Director of Barnett Banks, Inc., from 1982 until 1991, President and Chief Operating Officer from November 1988 until his retirement in 1991, and Vice Chairman from 1984 to 1988; Director of Florida Rock Industries, Inc., and its affiliate, FRP Properties, Inc., Stein Mart, Inc., a publicly held discount apparel chain based in Jacksonville, Florida, Emerald Funds and Wickes Lumber Co., a publicly held retailer and distributor of building materials.
-1993 13,696(5)
+Edward L. Class Baker-# III (63) 1999

+Company; Chairman of the Board of Florida Rock Industries, Inc., a publicly held construction materials company listed on the New York Stock Exchange, and its affiliate, FRP Properties, Inc., since May 1989 and President from 1967 to May 1989; Director of American Heritage Life Insurance Company,

+Director of the

+1993 14,672(5) based in Jacksonville, Florida, and Flowers Industries, a producer of baked goods located in Thomasville, Georgia.

+J. Alexander Class Branch III III (56) 1999 Founder, Chairman and Chief Executive Officer for more than assets to a partnership controlled by the Company.

+Officer for more than five years of Branch Properties, L.P. and predecessors, prior to the transfer by it of substantially all its

+Albert Ernest, Class Jr.-# III (67) 1999 Director of the Company; President of of Florida Rock Industries, Inc., and its affiliate, FRP Properties, Inc., Stein Mart, Inc., a publicly held discount apparel chain based in Jacksonville, Florida, Emerald Funds and Wickes Lumber Co., a publicly held retailer and distributor of building materials.

-NAME AGE CLASS/ CURRENT TERM EXPIRES(1) POSITIONS WITH THE COMPANY; PRINCIPAL OCCUPATIONS DURING PAST FIVE YEARS; OTHER DIRECTORSHIPS YEAR FIRST BECAME DIRECTOR OF THE COMPANY SHARES OF COMPANY COMMON STOCK OWNED BENEFICIALLY AS OF MARCH 1, 1998 (% OF CLASS)(2) Jonathan L. Smith+ (45) Class III nominee (for term expiring 2001) Director of the Company; Senior Vice President, SC-USREALTY Global Strategic Group since June, 1997, where he is responsible for overseeing strategic investments in retail companies such as the Regency Realty, Pacific Retail Trust, Urban Growth Property Trust, and City Center Retail Trust; Managing Director of Citicorp Real Estate, Inc. overseeing remedial management of the US Commercial Real Estate business from 1990 to 1997.
-1998 686
+Company; President of Albert Ernest Enterprises, a consulting and investment firm;

+investment firm;

+Director of Barnett

+Banks, Inc., from 1982

+until 1991, President

+and Chief Operating

+Officer from November

+1988 until his

+retirement in 1991,

+and Vice Chairman from

+1984 to 1988; Director

+Jonathan L. Class Smith!
+III

+(45) nominee

+(for

+term

+expiring

+Director of the Company; Senior Vice President, SC-USREALTY Global Strategic Group since June, 1997, where he is

+where he is

+responsible for

+overseeing strategic

+investments in retail

+companies such as the

+Regency Realty,

+Pacific Retail Trust,

+Urban Growth Property

+Trust, and City Center

+Retail Trust; Managing

+Director of Citicorp

+Real Estate, Inc.

+overseeing remedial

+management of the US

+Commercial Real Estate

+business from 1990 to